This vanilla protein cake tastes good even if you're not on a diet. Only 100 calories per slice, but really delicious!

 Variations

-Ok, it's not a cake without calories - after all, that would be neither possible nor delicious.
-But with less than 100 calories per slice, the low-carb and low-fat protein vanilla cake tastes pretty close.
-I can't wait to get your feedback!
-Besides this quick vanilla fitness cake, I can also recommend the chocolate version and my other low-carb, sugar-free, low-fat, and gluten-free recipes.
+No, it's not a calorie-free cake—after all, that wouldn’t be realistic or delicious.
+But with less than 100 calories per slice, this low-carb, low-fat vanilla protein cake comes pretty close!
+I can’t wait to hear your feedback.
+In addition to this quick vanilla fitness cake, I highly recommend trying the chocolate protein cake for all chocolate lovers out there.
+Also, be sure to explore my other sugar-free recipes and gluten-free baking ideas!